dgraziotin/docker-nginx-webdav-nononsense/README.md

 - Build the Dockerfile and run the container with docker; or
 - Pull and run my docker image [dgraziotin/nginx-webdav-nononsense](https://hub.docker.com/r/dgraziotin/nginx-webdav-nononsense) and use it with docker-compose or docker.

-If you are using a reverse proxy (you should!) do not forget to connect the container to the reverse proxy.
+If you are using a reverse proxy (you should!), and the reverse proxy is containerized, do not forget to connect the container to the reverse proxy with a network.
 Follow the instructions of your reverse proxy.

 With [jc21/nginx-proxy-manager](https://github.com/jc21/nginx-proxy-manager), I add the following to the docker-compose.yml:

 ```